Ten local shorts filmmakers compete

 Go eat!
 Go drink!
 Go Drunk!
 Go Enjoy!
 But don't sin!

 The Tanduay Bacolod Rum Festival is a merriment that targets not only rum aficionados but also the entire family who want to take a respite and break from life's monotony away from home.
 Despite the event's title, the Rum Festival actually is a merriment that also targets everyone.
-The food park Bacolod City Government Center is the hub of the festivity.
+The food park

 During this time, different street food kiosks are lined up to tame everyone's gastronomic demands.